PolyMorphic Systems S-100 docs list

 "Something else that I need to get scanned, is the business plan for Polymorphics when they got in trouble and the management changed.
 There are a number of friends still around here that can help fill in the details including Dana Trout (of Pickles & Trout), Frank Anderson (Poly software manager), and a few others.
 If you have any specific questions, I'd be more than happy to ask them.
 One of *my* questions is whether or not the orange toaster (Poly 88) was ever built with the name "Micro Altair."
 I think it was in Stan Veit's book that I read it was originally named the Micro Altair, but Ed Roberts objected and the name was changed." - Marvin Johnston

-The Web tells me there was a PolyMorphic user's group and newsletter.
-Check this Poly Web page of Bob Bybee, Poly owner and one of the editors of the PolyLetter which ran from 1980 to 1993(!).
-He has some PolyMorphic history and also a Poly MS-DOS based emulator.
+Years ago, there was a PolyMorphic user's group and newsletter.
+Check this new and revived Poly Web site of Bob Bybee, Poly owner and one of the editors of the PolyLetter which ran from 1980 to 1993(!).
+He has some PolyMorphic history there and plans more support for Polymorphics.
+He has provided a Poly MS-DOS based emulator for many years.

 I recieved an email in Nov 2003 from Marcus Lewis, about several computers of the 1970's he used.
 One of them was a Polymorphic, as follows below.
 See his comments on other systems on my S-100 owner's page.